What Is Design Thinking? [5 Stages and Advantages]

 Stage 1: Empathy towards users

-Thus, the product designers have to think about all of the aspects such as who the customer is, what is their need, what’re their problems and how can they solve them, how will the customer benefit from the product, and what value will it add to their daily life.
+Thus, the product designers have to think about all of the aspects such as who the customers are, what is their needs, what’re their problems and how can they solve them, how will the customer benefit from the product, and what value will it add to their daily life.

-Sometimes, the product design team may feel confident about their knowledge about the customer.
-But is that really true?
+Sometimes, the product design team may feel confident about their customer knowledge.
+But is that true?

-In order to find out, it is important to validate and back your assumptions up with some meaningful research.
+It is essential to validate and back your assumptions up with some meaningful research to find out.
 And research isn’t merely observing customers but actively interacting with them and exploring the issues together.
-Creative thinking tools such as empathy maps, six thinking hats, insights surrounding user thoughts, etc. can be used as an assistance.
+Creative thinking tools such as empathy maps, six thinking hats, insights surrounding user thoughts, etc., can assist.

-Make sure to not define the problem until and unless you know the user well enough and empathize with them.
+Only define the problem once; if you know the user well enough, empathize with them.

 Stage 2: Define the problem

-The last stage of fostering customer empathy can be cumbersome since you may have to interview and observe, take notes, make user journey maps, etc.
+The last stage of fostering customer empathy can be cumbersome since you may have to interview, observe, take notes, make user journey maps, etc.

-Now, this stage enables you to put forward and organize all the information that you have collected from the previous stage.
+Now, this stage enables you to put forward and organize all the information you collected from the previous stage.

-Your problem should be framed in a way to address the user’s concerns and not what your organization thinks is the user’s concern.
-There is a thin line between these two which needs to be understood well.
+Your problem should be framed to address the user’s concerns and not what your organization thinks is the user’s concern.
+A thin line between these two needs to be understood well.

-To help you with the same, you can use the perspective from a different point of view – for instance, your user’s perspective and your organization’s perspective.
+To help you with the same, you can use the perspective from a different point of view – for instance, your users and your organization’s perspectives.
 This will help to bring three aspects together – the user, their needs, and your insights through the research.

 Stage 3: Brainstorm ideas

-However, before you go ahead with anything, you need to start by exploring all your possible options in order to foster innovation, ideation, and divergent thinking
+However, before you go ahead with anything, you must start by exploring all your options to foster innovation, creativity, and divergent thinking.

-In this stage, you are either likely to explore something that is very obvious or something that is totally out of the way!
-But, remember that you should consider unique solutions first.
+In this stage, you are likely to explore something undeniable or totally out of the way!
+But remember that you should consider unique solutions first.

-The end of this phase is usually seen with having several ideas and opportunities on the plate so that they can be prototyped and taken into testing.
+The end of this phase is usually seen with several ideas and opportunities on the plate to be prototyped and taken into testing.

 Stage 4: Create a Prototype

-The idea that you have come up with in the previous stage can seem like that of Archimedes screaming ‘Eureka!’
-You could potentially find it hard to let go.
+The idea you have come up with in the previous stage can seem like that of Archimedes screaming, ‘Eureka!’
+You could find it hard to let go.

-However, remember that not all ideas are actually practical enough to implement, which is why it becomes crucial to try them out first.
-The prototype is the stage that exactly helps you do this.
+However, remember that not all ideas are practical enough to implement, so it becomes crucial to try them out first.
+Prototype is the stage that exactly helps you do this.

-The prototyping stage lets you use mock-up trials of the product, learn what works and doesn’t work as opposed to waiting for the product to actually launch to the market
+The prototyping stage lets you use mock-up trials of the product and learn what works and what doesn’t work instead of waiting for the product to launch to the market

-In this stage, the prototype is distributed among team members and among stakeholders if necessary.
-The objective is to point out the flaws on the basis of ergonomics, practicality, functionality, cost of production, and ideas that can make it through the last and the final stage.
+In this stage, the prototype is distributed among team members and stakeholders if necessary.
+The objective is to point out the flaws based on ergonomics, practicality, functionality, cost of production, and ideas that can make it through the last and final stage.

 Stage 5: Test your idea

-Your methodology of testing the ideas depends on who your target audience is and what you are building for them.
+Your methodology for testing the ideas depends on who your target audience is and what you are building for them.

-Make sure that your trials are carried out based on user research and in controlled settings.
-The internal bias and judgments need to be kept at bay as much as possible.
+Make sure your trials are carried out based on user research and controlled settings.
+The internal bias and judgments must be kept as bay as possible.

 The testing stage is only to improve your product and make it the best version for the launch.
 Do not hesitate to fail and test new things.